gabrik/devconf-cz-demo/README.md

 The edge device is where data processing and decision making is made.
 It can be your own RPi or a machine in the Local Network.
-As it is an Edge device it shuld be closer to the sensor
+As it is an Edge device it should be closer to the sensor

 ### Start a Zenoh router